 **This page is specific for PROGRAMS seeking accreditation to train fellows.
 If you are a fellow looking to apply for Candidate Membership, please click here. **

 As the leading Society advancing surgical care in transplantation, the ASTS is committed to defining and promoting training and the career-long education of transplant surgeons.
 The primary avenue by which ASTS defines and promotes training is through its accreditation of abdominal transplant surgery fellowship training programs and ASTS is the only provider of this service to the transplant community.
 To see a list of all our training programs, click here

 ASTS accreditation provides validation that a training program meets prescribed high standards and is a seal of approval formally recognized the United Network for Organ Sharing (UNOS), Organ Procurement and Transplantation Network (OPTN) and others.
 ASTS accredited training programs serve as the primary pathway for transplant surgeon designation and associated privileges.
 Regulatory bodies, third-party payers, and academic transplant centers increasingly view completion of an ASTS accredited training program as an important qualification.

 The objective of a transplant surgery fellowship training program is to develop proficiency in the surgical and medical management of patients with end-stage organ diseases amenable to transplantation.
 Candidates for such training must have satisfactorily completed a residency which satisfies the educational requirements for certification by the American Board of Surgery or the American Board of Urology or foreign equivalency.

 ASTS accredited fellowship training programs are subject to an initial accreditation review, site visit, evaluation and approval by the ASTS governing body.
-Subsequent program reaccreditations typically occur every four years.
+Subsequent program reaccreditations typically occur every three years.
 Please see below for specific application requirements, deadlines and procedures.